afreensanaulla/Project-Documentation/README.md

 <p>This dependency is used to improve the development workflow by providing features such as automatic restarts, live reload, and remote debugging for Spring Boot applications.
 It’s meant for use during the development phase only.</p>
 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Automatic Restart: When you make changes to your application, it automatically restarts the application without needing a manual restart, which speeds up the development process.</p>
+- **Automatic Restart**: When you make changes to your application, it automatically restarts the application without needing a manual restart, which speeds up the development process.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Live Reload: Integrates with tools like LiveReload to automatically refresh the browser when the code is modified, improving the user experience while testing.</p>
+- **Live Reload**: Integrates with tools like LiveReload to automatically refresh the browser when the code is modified, improving the user experience while testing.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Configuration for Development Only: It is typically included with the runtime scope to ensure it is only included in the development environment, not in production.</p>
+- **Configuration for Development Only**: It is typically included with the runtime scope to ensure it is only included in the development environment, not in production.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Common Usage: This dependency is added during the development phase to make the application development faster and easier.
-It is not meant to be included in production.</p>
+- **Common Usage**: This dependency is added during the development phase to make the application development faster and easier.
+It is not meant to be included in production.

 <p><b>4) mysql-connector-j</b> </p>